 They Come Hungry

-Humpback Whales travel to Glacier Bay for one reason-food.
-Having fasted their entire winter in places like Hawaii or Mexico, these massive mammals spend their entire summer gorging themselves on the small schooling fish that often concentrate in Glacier Bay's cold, nutrient rich waters.
-In a single gulp, a Humpback Whale takes in more water (15,000 gal.) than a typical home uses in 5 months.
-A whale's tongue alone weighs 1 ton, which the whale uses to press all that water through its built-in, food-filter-its baleen.
+Humpback Whales travel to Glacier Bay for one reason: food.
+Having fasted the entire winter in places like Hawaii or Mexico, these massive mammals spend their entire summer gorging themselves on the small schooling fish that often concentrate in Glacier Bay's cold, nutrient-rich waters.
+In a single gulp, a Humpback Whale takes in more water (15,000 gal.) than a typical home uses in five months.
+A whale uses its tongue (which alone weighs one ton) to press all that water through its built-in, food-filter: its baleen.
 Feeding like this almost 23 hours a day, a single Humpback can consume almost ½ ton of food each and every day!

 Glacier Bay is a Humpback Whale sanctuary.
 In the park's waters, Humpback Whales benefit from some of the strongest protections found anywhere on our planet.
 Once in rapid decline, the number of whales spotted in Glacier Bay is growing every year.
 What's more, scientists have been studying Humpback Whales in Glacier Bay for decades.
 Thanks to this research, we continue to learn more about the fascinating life of this magnificent, endangered animal.

 Park biologists monitor whale numbers, identify individuals, document distribution, behavior, feeding, and more

 Learn how we cleaned, re-articulated, and put on display a massive humpback whale skeleton.

 Last updated: October 13, 2023